 Decadal prediction is a relatively new area of climate science, aiming to provide guidance for adaptation and mitigation strategies for the coming years to a couple of decades.
 On these timescales, both natural variability and anthropogenically forced changes must be taken into account.
 This is achieved using the Met Office Decadal Climate Prediction System DePreSys.
 By starting from the observed state of the atmosphere and ocean DePreSys has the potential to predict natural internal variability in addition to the forced response to plausible changes in anthropogenic sources of greenhouse gases and aerosol concentrations, and projected changes in solar irradiance and volcanic aerosol.
 Experimental decadal forecasts, and verification of previous forecasts, can be found on the long-range predictions web page.

-Other current activities include:
+Other activities have included:

 Since joining the Met Office in 1997 Doug has developed the Met Office Decadal Climate Prediction System DePreSys, leading the decadal prediction team since 2008.
 Before that, Doug worked on satellite remote sensing of sea ice and rainfall at University College London and the University of Bristol.
 Doug obtained a BSc in Mechanical Engineering, and a PhD in computational fluid dynamics from Imperial College London.